-Although Chattanooga is only two hours from Atlanta, I visited for the first time in July.
-I remember passing by it on my way to Nashville years ago so this time on a return trip to Nashville, I decided to spend 24 hours in Chattanooga.
+Although Chattanooga is only two hours from Atlanta (and therefore the perfect short Atlanta road trip!), I visited for the first time in July.
+I remember passing by it on my way to Nashville years ago, so this time on a return trip to Nashville, I decided to spend 24 hours in Chattanooga.
+It’s a perfect USA road trip destination!
 Have you heard of Ruby Falls or Rock City or Lookout Mountain?
-They are all located in Chattanooga Tennessee.
+They are all located here.
 After viewing pictures of these locations on Instagram the past few years they have been on my bucket list.
 It is such a great feeling to strike places off your bucket list!
 Don’t you agree?
 If you are only spending 24 hours in Chattanooga, here is a quick post to help you get the most of your stay!

-Where To Stay: There are several hotels to choose from in Chattanooga but I chose to stay downtown at The Chattanoogan Hotel.
+There are several hotels to choose from, but I chose to stay downtown at The Chattanoogan Hotel.
 It is in a convenient location at which you can walk to many local attractions.
 The front desk was pleasant (love that southern hospitality) and very helpful in giving me advice on how to get around.

-How To Get Around: You can actually walk to most major attractions in downtown Chattanooga.
-But, they also have an electric shuttle that runs regularly through the downtown area.
+You can actually walk to most major attractions downtown.
+But Chattanooga also has an electric shuttle that runs regularly through the downtown area.
 It is free, runs at night and there are locals and tourists that use the service.
 I was spending 24 hours in Chattanooga as a solo female traveler so I was very cautious while taking it at night and walking the few blocks back to my hotel.
 If you are heading to Rock City or Ruby Falls I suggest driving or taking a tour.
 There is ample parking at both places.

-Where To Eat: With so many great restaurants to choose from it was hard to narrow down my choices with only 24 hours in Chattanooga.
-Lucky for me my fellow Atlanta food blogger from The Cardigan Kitchen visited Chattanooga recently.
+With so many great restaurants to choose from, it was hard to narrow down my choices with only 24 hours in Chattanooga.
+Lucky for me my fellow Atlanta food blogger from The Cardigan Kitchen visited this destination recently.
 She recommended a few restaurants and I was able to make it to 2 of them.